NicksonEdbert/Automated-Minecraft-Server/README.md

 ## Background
 ### What Will We Do?
 - **Provision AWS infrastructure:** Using Terraform, we will create an EC2 instance, configure networking components like VPC and security groups, and ensure that all necessary AWS resources are correctly set up for running a Minecraft server.
-- **Configure and manage the Minecraft server:** Once the infrastructure is ready, Ansible will be used to install the Minecraft server, configure its settings, and ensure it's ready for players to connect.
+- **Configure and manage the Minecraft server:** Once the infrastructure is ready, Docker Compose will be used to install the Minecraft server, configure its settings, and ensure it's ready for players to connect.

 ### How Will We Do It?
 - **Using Terraform:** We'll write infrastructure-as-code scripts to define and deploy the cloud resources needed.